China flies record 56 warplanes toward self-ruled Taiwan

 The latest maneuvers by the Chinese air force bring the total to 814 flights.

-The number of sorties into Taiwan’s air defense identification zone had prompted a statement from U.S. State Department spokesperson Ned Price over the weekend, who warned that China’s military activity near Taiwan risks miscalculation and undermines regional peace and stability.

-“We urge Beijing to cease its military, diplomatic, and economic pressure and coercion against Taiwan,” the statement said.
+In Washington on Monday, White House Press Secretary Jen Psaki said: “We remain concerned by the People’s Republic of China’s provocative military activity near Taiwan, which is destabilizing, risks miscalculations and undermines regional peace and stability.
+We urge Beijing to cease its military, diplomatic and economic pressure and coercion against Taiwan.”

-China’s Ministry of Foreign Affairs responded Monday, saying that the U.S. selling weapons to Taiwan as well as ships navigating the Taiwan Strait were “provocative action that harmed U.S-China relations.”
+In response to a similar statement over the weekend from the U.S. State Department, China’s Ministry of Foreign Affairs had said that the U.S. selling weapons to Taiwan as well as ships navigating the Taiwan Strait were “provocative action that harmed U.S-China relations.”

 “China will take all necessary countermeasures and resolutely crush any ‘Taiwan independence’ plot,” Foreign Ministry spokesperson Hua Chunying said in a statement Monday night.